TheGamerz29/E.F.V.S.L.C-Fake-Virus-Simulator/README.md

 2. reset your internet setting without reboot.
 3.Completely open source
 4.Have some lore.
-5.Frequent updates.[updated every 2 weeks]
+5.Frequent updates.
 6.Easter eggs.

 By The time you read this,There is 8 fake viruses.But,More viruses will be added later on.

 [Notes]
 Expect some problem with the code.
 THIS IS A BETA
-All .bat file is detected as a viruses
+All .bat file is detected as a viruses.